ShiftLeftSecurity/sast-scan/README.md

 ## Features

-- No messy configuration and no server required.
+- No messy configuration and no server required
 - Scanning is performed directly in the CI and is extremely quick.
-Full scan often takes only couple of mins
+Full scan often takes only couple of minutes
 - Automatic exit code 1 (build breaker) with critical and high vulnerabilities

 ## Bundled tools